• Art Magazine

 Olafur Eliasson’s project “The Weather Project” ;

-His most recent major project was the facade for the new “Harpa” concert hall in Reykjavík, a honeycomb -like glass installation, the dichroitical glass of which reacts to weather and daylight and thus captured the many different lighting moods that a port city on the island of Iceland.
-The concert hall was opened in 2011.
+His most recent major project was the facade for the new Harpa concert hall in Reykjavík, a honeycomb-like glass installation whose dichroic glass reacts to weather and daylight, thus capturing the many different light moods that a port city on the island of Iceland offers.
+The concert hall opened in 2011.

-Eliasson many honors z.
-B. the culture award presented by the Danish couple of crown and the Spanish Joan-Miró Prize.
-In addition to his installations in public spaces, he showed his art at prominent exhibitions, on Biennals in Berlin and Venice, in the London Tate Gallery and in the New York Museum of Modern Art, in the Munich Pinakothek der Moderne and in the Hamburg Kunsthalle and in the Center for International Light Art in Unna.
+Eliasson has many honors , including the Danish Crown Prince and Princess's Culture Prize and the Spanish Joan Miró Prize.
+In addition to his public installations, he has exhibited his art at prominent venues, such as the Berlin and Venice Biennales, the Tate Gallery in London and the Museum of Modern Art in New York, the Pinakothek der Moderne in Munich, the Hamburger Kunsthalle, and the Centre for International Light Art in Unna.

-And he can always be seen in Berlin, whether in an exhibition in the Martin Gropius Building, in his Gallery Neuerrriemschneider or directly in the urban area, e.g. B. with a light installation that was shown in 2005 for the opening exhibition of the new building of the Academy of the Arts on Pariser Platz.
+And he can be seen in Berlin time and again, whether in an exhibition at the Martin-Gropius-Bau, in his gallery neugerriemschneider or directly in the urban space, e.g. with a light installation that was shown in 2005 for the opening exhibition of the new building of the Academy of Arts at Pariser Platz.

-His students can experience him directly in his studio , a converted Berlin factory building, by now working on his designs.
-Because Eliasson was appointed to the Berlin University of the Arts in 2006, in 2009 he founded the Institute for Room Experiments there, but he mostly stops the university courses in his own studio.
+His students can experience him directly in his studio , a converted Berlin factory building where a number of other employees now work on his designs.
+Eliasson was appointed to the Berlin University of the Arts in 2006, and in 2009 he founded the Institute for Spatial Experiments there; however, he usually holds his university courses in his own studio.

-Since 2012 he has been a member of the Berlin Academy of Arts, as an active member, from which further presence in the city is expected.
+Since 2012 he has been a member of the Berlin Academy of Arts, as an active member from whom further presence in the city is expected.

-Although the committed artist is now called “the very big one” in one breath, he does not put the commercial success in the foreground of his work.
-His latest project, exhibited at the Tate Gallery London in summer 2012, is called “Little Sun”.
+Although this dedicated artist is now mentioned in the same breath as "the greats," he does not prioritize commercial success in his work.
+His latest project, exhibited at the Tate Gallery in London in the summer of 2012, is called "Little Sun.".

-Olafur Eliasson's "Endless stairs" at KPMG in Munich
+Olafur Eliasson's "Endless Staircase" at KPMG in Munich

 Eliasson says: “Little Sun is a work of art that works in life.
 It transforms the light that is for all of us into light that is for each of us.”

-With the “Little Sun” , Eliasson acts together with Frederik Ottesen in the area of tension between art, environment and future vision .
-Once again, he shows that art can fulfill a significant social function.
+With the “Little Sun” , Eliasson, together with Frederik Ottesen, explores the tension between art, the environment, and visions of the future .
+Once again, he demonstrates that art can fulfill a significant social function.

-an interview with this really remarkable contemporary artist in the following short video, which was made available by the Museum of Modern Art, New York:
+An interview with this truly remarkable contemporary artist can be seen in the following short video, provided by the Museum of Modern Art, New York:

-In it you also see a small selection of his installations.
-So you get a little insight into his fantastic world.
+This video also shows a small selection of his installations, giving you a glimpse into his fantastic world.
 Unfortunately, this video is only available in English.
-But the pictures alone also speak for themselves ...
+But the images alone speak for themselves…

-more great videos, pictures of his works and information about the MoMA exhibition "Take Your Time" about Olafur Eliasson from 2008 directly on the website of the New York Museum :
+more great videos, images of his works, and information about the MoMA exhibition “Take your Time” on Olafur Eliasson from 2008 directly on the New York museum's website :

 by Oliver Raupach (own work) [CC-BY-SA-2.5], via Wikimedia Commons.